Nathan-Herzhaft/Medical_Imaging/Kaggle_Challenge-Detection/README.md

 # General Description

 This file contains a classic commented pipeline of medical imaging detection.
 This algorithm was designed as part of the Kaggle RSNA pneumonia detection challenge, the goal is to diagnose and locate pneumonia using a lung scan.
 The ouput of the neural network is a box, which locates the disease on the lung if a pnuemonia is detected, and surrounds the whole image if not.
-This piepline does not use a specialized library python for medical deeplearning, since detection is rarely used in medicine.
+This pipeline does not use a specialized library python for medical deeplearning, since detection is rarely used in medicine.
 Refer to Classification or Segmentation examples to use these libraries.

 ![alt text](Images\Scan_Example.png "Scan Example")